 Measles, Mumps, Rubella (MMR), and Hepatitis A and B (optional but recommended, especially for more extended stays or certain activities).
 If you have any unique medical conditions or concerns, it’s a good idea to consult your healthcare provider before traveling.

 We recommend you plan your trip to Portugal between 4-10 months before you want to travel.
 Airlines don’t publish fares much further out than 10-11 months.
-You should look to book your vacation once you can lock in your flights.
-Luckily, we take care of all of that for you.
-If travelers want to go for a special anniversary or event, they’ll book years in advance so they know they are set and can let us handle it from there.
-It’s essential to ensure your passport is valid for at least six months after you’re planning to return to the States and that you have any visas you’ll need to travel.
+Off-peak (April–May, October–November), you can book for better deals 3–6 months in advance.
+Luckily, we take care of all of that for you!
+If travelers want to go for a special anniversary or event, they’ll call us years ahead of time to book so they know they are set and we're handling the details for them.
+While we love a great last-minute getaway, always ensure your passport is valid for at least six months after you plan to return to the States.
+Keep current with country entry restrictions, and ensure you have any visas you’ll need to travel.
 Planning earlier allows you plenty of time to renew your passport or apply for a visa if required.
-Travel rules are changing daily.
-Check and make sure you’re ready to go!
-Visit our travel requirements page to learn more.